Why Avoiding Website Legal Mistakes Is Important

 Your website visitors quickly look for signs to see if you’re legit or a fraud.
 When you consider how many get-rich-quick con artists operate websites, who can blame them for being skeptical?

 Here are three of the most common legal mistakes that can make your website look like a scam even if you’re an honest business owner.

 1. Missing website legal documents

 2. No support contact information.

-Whether you’re selling a product or a service, you’ll want to have at least two easy ways for prospects and customers to contact you.
+Whether you’re selling a product or a service, you’ll want to have at least two easy ways for prospects and clients to contact you.
 These can include your company email address, a contact form, online chat, telephone number, and/or a snail mail address.

 Let’s face it.
 If your contact information isn’t readily available on your website, there’s an appearance you’re running a scam.

 3. Inaccurate website ownership information